Garcelle Beauvais And Erika Jayne Film ‘RHOBH’ Season 10 Shopping Date, New Cast Member Reacts On Instagram

 “Yessss,” Erika replied.

-As fans may have seen, Garcelle began sharing photos of herself and her co-stars, including Denise Richards, Lisa Rinna, and Dorit Kemsley, on Instagram earlier this month as she attended Kyle’s fashion week show in New York City and in one, she and Denise were seen donning sparkling outfits as they exited a Big Apple building.
+As fans may have seen, Garcelle began sharing photos of herself and her co-stars, including Denise Richards, Lisa Rinna, and Dorit Kemsley, on Instagram earlier this month.
+She do so while attending Kyle’s fashion week show in New York City and in one, she and Denise were seen donning sparkling outfits as they exited a Big Apple building.

 Garcelle and Erika’s outing comes just after Andy Cohen spoke out about her addition to the show to Us Weekly.
 As The Inquisitr reported earlier this week, Andy addressed Garcelle’s new role on The Real Housewives of Beverly Hills by revealing how longtime Real Housewives star NeNe Leakes reacted to the casting decision.